petelouise/gemini-invoice/README.md

 ### macOS

+#### Using Pre-built Application
-1. Download the latest release for macOS.
+1. Download the latest release for macOS from the [Releases](https://github.com/yourusername/gemini-invoice/releases) page.
 2. Unzip the downloaded file.
 3. Drag the "Gemini Invoice.app" to your Applications folder.
 4. Double-click the app to run it.